isabelstoddart/SkylineAnimation/README.md

 # SkylineAnimation
 This program was created by me and two group members for an animation class taken at UT Austin.

-To run the program put all files into Processing including all of the object classes and the main SkylineAnimation class and click Run!
+To run the program first download Processing, then download all of the files and open the skylineAnimation.pde file inside of the skylineAnimation folder and click Run!
+Be sure to click the skylineAnimation.pde inside of the folder.

 You can download processing here -> https://processing.org/download/